gbif/regionalnodes/sessions.md

 Pre-recorded presentations to watch ahead of the live session will be posted here from 23 June 2021.

-+ GrSciColl intro video – explaining what it is and why we are working on it
++ [GRSciColl intro video](https://vimeo.com/564594528) – explaining what it is and why we are working on it
 + GBIF Backbone taxonomy: Reminder on how it assembled now and future perspectives for the Catalogue of Life
 + Working with issues and flags, including highlighting data blog
 + Sensitive species working group